 8. Employ a private service to help find the policy.
 There are companies that will search for lost life insurance policies for a fee.

 After you locate the life insurance policy, you will need to follow certain procedures to obtain your life insurance settlement.
 If the insurance company denies your claim for any reason, contact J.P.
-Gonzalez-Sirgo, a Florida life insurance claims attorney, at 866-71-CLAIM for legal advice.
+Gonzalez-Sirgo, a Florida life insurance claims attorney.